 - Plans to expand MARTA rail.

-Potential location: Atlanta is embarking on a $1 billion redevelopment project in “The Gulch”—a 120-acre plot in downtown Atlanta, surrounded by railroads and parking lots.
+Potential location: Atlanta is embarking on a $3.5 billion redevelopment project in “The Gulch”—a 120-acre plot in downtown Atlanta, surrounded by railroads and parking lots.
 With 9.35 million square feet in office space; an extra million square feet of retail space; a 1,500-room hotel and 1,000 apartments, the mixed-use site would be a good fit for Amazon.
 In August, the Atlanta Journal Constitution found that public financing of the project could climb to $1.75 billion.

 Odds: In December, Amazon registered a lobbyist in the city, fueling speculation that HQ2 would follow.
 Although Amazon insists the lobbyist was wholly unrelated to HQ2, the city nonetheless finds itself high on bidding lists: The Irish betting website PaddyPower—if we’re to put stake in a betting website called PaddyPower—had Atlanta tied with Austin as the most likely winner for months.
 (Now Atlanta has slipped to number two, and Austin to three.)
 Another new study from Sperling BestPlaces and analysis from GBH Insights puts Atlanta at number one.